Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Methods

-Although the MDP provides a suitable theoretical framework, its direct solution is computationally intractable due to the high-dimensional state space and unknown state transition probabilities.
-We therefore employ a model-free DRL approach, allowing an agent to learn an optimal policy through direct interaction with the simulation environment, as shown in \textbf{Figure 2}.
+Although the MDP provides a suitable theoretical framework, its direct solution is computationally intractable due to the high-dimensional state space.
+We therefore employ a model-free DRL approach, allowing an agent to learn an optimal policy through direct interaction with the simulation environment, as shown in Figure~\ref{fig2}.
 A policy maps the current network state to a dispatch decision for each OD pair.
 The agent's learning is driven by maximizing the long-term cumulative reward, defined as the negative error between simulated and ground-truth data.
 The policy with the best performance in reproducing the ground-truth data during training is selected, and the demand input trajectory it generates constitutes our final output.
 This trajectory consists of a sequence of binary departure decisions for each OD pair at every timestep.

 The subsequent sections detail the specific MDP formulation and the DRL algorithm employed.
+To promote and enable transparent and reproducible research, codes and data from this study are shared with the community (refer to the \textbf{Data Availability}).